-It should be noted that one project brief has been prepared to cover the six sites, given that the environmental and social baseline conditions are similar across the park and the activities will be the same: i.e. construction of junior and senior accommodation, an entry gate and a tourism Centre.
+It should be noted that one project brief has been prepared to cover the six sites, given that the environmental and social baseline conditions are similar across the park and the activities will be the same: i.e. construction of junior accommodation, senior accommodation and an entry gate.